-Add plenty of non-starchy vegetables, such as broccoli, spinach and green beans, to your diet, diabetes experts say.
+Add plenty of non-starchy vegetables, such as broccoli, spinach and green beans to your diet, diabetes experts say.
 These foods are high in fibre and low in carbohydrates, which make them ideal for people with diabetes.

 In contrast, starchy vegetables include peas, potatoes, sweet potatoes, broad beans, corn and butternut squash.
 There's no need to cut them from the diet.
 They do give us additional nutrients.
-We want to maintain balance, but because starchy vegetables have more carbohydrates and raise blood sugar more, it's important to stick to proper portion sizes.
+We want to maintain balance, but because starchy vegetables have more carbohydrates and raise blood sugar more, it's important to stick to correct portion sizes.

 There's evidence, too, that vegetables are healthy for people with diabetes.

-Researchers have found that a low-fat vegan diet may help type 2 diabetes patients to better manage their disease.
+Researchers have found that a low-fat vegan diet may help type 2 diabetes patients to better manage their condition.
 In a study in the US publication Diabetes Care, 43% of people with type 2 diabetes who followed a low-fat vegan diet for 22 weeks reduced the need to take diabetes medications.

 On average, the vegan group also lost more weight and lowered levels of bad cholesterol.
 Because people with diabetes are more prone to heart disease, eating with heart health in mind matters as much as blood sugar control.